 I added it into the file I was working on in Aftereffects, experimenting with the special effects to distort and make it move more.
 I also added this free associative gif of text to overlay:

 I then slapped it all together to create the final thing.
 After searching for appropriate music to match the mixed rhythms of the piece.
-I then thought of a song which my friend had made quite a while ago.
+I then thought of a song which my friend Oscar had made quite a while ago.
 I thought it fitted perfectly. (here is a link to his soundcloud which contains the song amongst his other sweet vibrations)

 Happy with my final piece I submitted it.
 It was shown in the club Patterns but the audio was the club’s music and human sounds.